dbakewel/netbots/README.md

         'botMaxTurnRate': math.pi / 50,  # Amount bot can rotate per turn in radians at 0% speed

         # Damage
-        'hitDamage': 1,  # Damage a bot takes from hitting wall or another bot
+        'hitDamage': 10,  # Damage a bot takes from hitting wall or another bot
         # Damage bot takes from direct hit from shell.
 The further from shell explosion will result in less damage.
         'explDamage': 10,
+        'botArmor': 1.0,  # Damage multiplier

         # Obstacles (robots and shells are stopped by obstacles but obstacles are transparent to scan)
         'obstacles': [],  # Obstacles of form [{'x':float,'y':float,'radius':float},...]